jain-shobhit/SSMTool/README.md

 **S. Jain, G. Haller (2021) How to Compute Invariant Manifolds and their Reduced Dynamics in High-Dimensional Finite-Element Models?
 Preprint:** https://arxiv.org/abs/2103.10264

 In this version, we demonstrate the computational methodology over small academic examples as well high-dimensional finite element problems using the FE package [4].
-We have included a demonstration of SSM computation over the following finite element examples
+We have included a demonstration of SSM computation over the following finite element examples to compute forced response curves.

+- Oscillator chain: two, three and n degrees of freedom.
+- Bernouli beam: modeled using linear finite elements with localized nonlinearity in the form of a cubic spring
-- von Karman straight beam in 2D
+- von Karman straight beam in 2D: geometrically nonlinear finite element model with and without **internal resonances** (IR)
+- von Karman plate in 3D: geometrically nonlinear finite element model of a flat plate with and without **parallel computing**
-- von Karman shell-based shallow curved panel in 3D
+- von Karman shell-based shallow curved panel in 3D: geometrically nonlinear finite element model
+- Prismatic beam: nonlinear beam PDE discretized using Galerkin method onto a given number of modes.
-- NACA airfoil based aircraft wing model
+- NACA airfoil based aircraft wing model: shell-based nonlinear finite element model containing more than 100,000 degrees of freedom.

 This package uses the following external open-source packages: